rubin-dp0/cst-dev/AMM_detritus/nb9a_command_line.rst

 Step 4.
 Deploy your custom coadd processing
 ===========================================

-Here's where it all comes together.
-As you might expect, the custom coadd processing is run via the ``pipetask run`` command.
+As you might guess, the custom coadd processing is run via the ``pipetask run`` command.
 Because this processing takes longer than prior steps, it's worth adding a little bit of "infrastructure" around your ``pipetask run`` command to perform logging and timing.
 First, let's start my making a directory into which you'll send the log file of the coaddition processing:

 .. code-block::